How would you design nature?

 What insights can design offer in designing microscopic entities for a human-scale world?
 Can the exchange of skills and ideas enable the development of new forms of craft and collaboration?
 Can these collaborations inform and shape the developing field of synthetic biology?
 How might our contemporary understanding of art and design be challenged by interaction with synthetic biology?

 The exchanges have been reciprocal, with both disciplines informing each other.
-The teams continue to share their practice, knowledge and ideas, developing research of both scientific and art/design significance.
+Since 2010, our residents have continued to share their practice, knowledge and ideas, developing research of both scientific and art/design significance.
 Providing a framework for this ongoing discussion, Synthetic Aesthetics hopes these interactions will contribute to ongoing work in both communities, developing new spaces for practice, cooperation and debate.

 Art and design can encourage thought and debate in unique and innovative ways - enabling collaborative investigation beyond representation and visualisation - and opening up new areas in the process.
-Synthetic Aesthetics' social scientists, Pablo Schyfter and Jane Calvert, and Design Fellow Alexandra Daisy Ginsberg have been supporting, documenting and studying the exchanges.
-We will publish our reflections on the residencies, framed by the issues raised by synthetic biology – scientific, ethical, sociological, design and artistic.
+Synthetic Aesthetics' social scientists, Pablo Schyfter and Jane Calvert, and Design Fellow Alexandra Daisy Ginsberg supported, documented and studied the exchanges.
+The residents' work and the issues their work raises – scientific, ethical, sociological, design and artistic - are all explored in our book.

-Synthetic Aesthetics was initiated and is led by Drew Endy, Jane Calvert and Alistair Elfick out of an unsual NSF/EPSRC IDEAS factory 'Sandpit' held in 2009.
-Their aims included informing new schools of art and design, new ways of teaching science and engineering, and innovative approaches to the study of synthetic biology in society, as well as challenging our understanding of art and design practice.
+Synthetic Aesthetics was initiated by Drew Endy, Jane Calvert and Alistair Elfick out of an unsual NSF/EPSRC IDEAS factory 'Sandpit' in 2009.
+The aims included informing new schools of art and design, new ways of teaching science and engineering, and innovative approaches to the study of synthetic biology in society, as well as challenging our understanding of art and design practice.